leonzdev/a-puzzle-a-day/README.md

 * Ran out of free tokens just after the game is playable.
 * Fixed minor bugs and styling issues with help from ChatGPT O1.
 * Maybe I will ask ChatGPT to add further functions such as a solver or a date picker.

+# Impression of bolt.dev
+* 1-shot working app is impressive
+* However, code is done in a hacky style:
+  * Hardcodings
+  * Repetitions
+  * A lot of in-line components creating a lot of coupling.
+Not easy for a human dev to browse and make manual changes.
+This is my main complain and concern of bolt.dev
+* Too few free tokens